What is necrotizing enterocolitis?

 Your baby will be treated in a hospital neonatal intensive care unit (NICU).
 Treatment usually lasts 3 to 10 days.
 It may last longer if the condition is severe.
 Treatment includes intravenous (IV) feeding, antibiotics, and a tube that goes in the nose to the stomach to remove extra fluids and gas from the intestine.

 If your baby does not get better with treatment or gets a hole in the intestine, he or she may need surgery.
-About 1 out of 4 babies who have necrotizing enterocolitis needs surgery.1 Surgery usually means having two procedures weeks or months apart.
+About 1 out of 4 babies who have necrotizing enterocolitis may need surgery.1 Surgery usually means having two procedures weeks or months apart.
 The first surgery removes damaged parts of the intestine and may create a colostomy or ileostomy so that the intestine can heal.
 (With an ostomy, stool leaves the body through an opening in the belly and collects in a bag.)
 A second surgery will be done to close the ostomy so that stool can pass through the body normally again.

 After treatment, your baby will be ready to leave the hospital when he or she is eating well and is not losing weight.
 The nurse can show you how to feed and care for your baby at home.